ballerina-platform/module-ballerinax-mssql/README.md

 This provides the functionality required to access and manipulate data stored in a SQL Server database.

-Currently the following operations are supported by the `mssql:Client`
+For more information on the operations supported by the `mssql:Client`, which includes the below, go to the [MSSQL Package](https://ballerina.io/learn/api-docs/ballerina/mssql/).

 - Pooling connections
 - Querying data
 - Inserting data
 - Updating data
 - Deleting data
+- Updating data in batches
+- Executing stored procedures
 - Closing the client

 ## Issues and Projects